 Recently I was given the opportunity to test an Epic Fastglass 888 fly rod made by the Swift Fly Fishing Company.
 Swift is based in Wanaka New Zealand and sells premium quality fibreglass and carbon fibre rod making kits and studio built fly rods.
 The studio built rods are handcrafted and made-to-order.
 Like many anglers I learned to fly fish with fibreglass rods and while … Continue reading ROD REVIEW – EPIC FASTGLASS 888 FLY ROD

 Text: Alan Bulmer Images: Frank Richard & Paul Smith Not every fishing is session is full on action, especially when fly fishing.
 Despite what the angling magazines would have us believe, it is not uncommon for anglers to have blank sessions or sessions where very few fish are hooked.
 Even professional guides have tough days where the fish do not seem to want to cooperate.
-On … Continue reading NAILING IT WHEN FLY FISHING
+On … Continue reading HOW TO BECOME A BETTER FLY FISHER

 Recently I happened upon two pieces of information, an article and a catalogue, which got me thinking about how difficult it can now be to choose a weight forward fly line to match a particular fly rod, especially the newer fast action models.
 The article was “Line ’em up” and it was written by the late Hugh McDowell for Fish & Game NZ back in 2002.
 It is … Continue reading MATCHING FLY LINES TO RODS

 Fly casting techniques have changed markedly over the past hundred years and this in many ways has been influenced by rod manufacturing developments.
 In the early part of the 20th century when fly rods were predominantly made of cane the fly casting mantra was to use the wrist more than the arm, straight up and down, 10 to 12 on the casting clock with the … Continue reading FLY CASTING BY FEEL